pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 ##### Two capacitors version

+This setup uses two servos.
+The main servo should be attached to a "high" capacitance capacitor.
+The fine tune servo should be attached to a low capacitance capacitor.

 <img src="https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/schematic/minimalist_schematic_tow_capacitors.png" alt="One capacitor schematic" >

-__The same Android Application used to control the One capacitor version can be used to control the two capacitors version.__
+__The same Android Application used to control the One capacitor version can be used to control the two capacitors version.__  There is a checkbox on the Android Application that you can  select one or two capacitors setup.

+__IMPORTANT__
+It is recommended that you check your servo parameters (specifications).
+You might need change some defined constants on Android Application and Arduino sketch.
+You will find documentation on [ArduinoOneCapacitor.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoOneCapacitor/ArduinoOneCapacitor.ino), [ArduinoTwoCapacitors.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoTwoCapacitors/ArduinoTwoCapacitors.ino) and [BluetoothTuner.java](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/AndroidApplication/app/src/main/java/br/eti/caratti/AntennaTuner/BluetoothTuner.java) to do that if necessary.

 ### The Bluetooth shield used with Arduino